carrot/burrow/README.md

 ```

 An executable file with the name of the root folder should now appear in the current directory.
 You can run this and navigate to `http://localhost:5000/`.
 If you receive a page that says `Not Found` you're all set up!

+#### Testing

+To run tests, run `gom test`.

+Tests should be written to automatically load `.env.testing` (but not fail if it's not there) and as a user of the tests you should have your `.env.testing` file filled out.

+If you're testing this on Travis CI, set up the environment variables as you traditionally would with Travis and run normally.

 ## Main